RewardisGem/oracle-dul/README.md

 # oracle-dul-prm

-PRM-DUL is an oracle data unloader(an oracle database disaster recovery tool)  , developed by parnassusdata corp for oracle database recovery.
+PRM-DUL is an oracle data unloader(an oracle database disaster recovery tool)  , developed by parnassusdata for oracle database recovery.

 PRM-DUL is available as a service or as a product.

-PRM-DUL can be used to extract data from oracle database that cannot be started up and that are effectively scrap.
-It can also be used as a fast method to extract data.

-PRM can unload your data directly from damaged file system (dirty read).
+PRM-DUL can be used to extract data from oracle database that cannot be opened by oracle instance .PRM can unload your data directly from damaged file system (dirty read).
 If your data has not been overwritten , PRM can read it .